-Reports: Actor Vince Vaughn Arrested On Suspicion Of DUI
+Actor Vince Vaughn Arrested In Manhattan Beach, Police Confirm

-MANHATTAN BEACH (CBSLA) — Actor Vince Vaughn has been arrested on suspicion of driving under the influence, according to multiple published reports.
+MANHATTAN BEACH (CBSLA) — Actor Vince Vaughn was arrested early Sunday morning in Manhattan Beach, police confirmed to CBS Los Angeles.

-Celebrity websites TMZ.com and The Hollywood Reporter reported the news of Vaughn’s arrest.
+Celebrity websites TMZ.com and The Hollywood Reporter reported that the arrest was for suspicion of driving under the influence.

 The circumstances surrounding the arrest were not immediately known.